 Then, in my favourite opshop, I found this beautiful Don mid-century sofa bed.
 We had been looking at buying one for years.
 It is in excellent condition and cost me... well, such a small amount of money...
 And it goes great in our house.
 Really a good week!!

 Zoe had this great idea of using old glass lamp shades as tea light covers.
+They look stunning, and for only 50cents.

-can't wait for summer to set it up outside, on crochet blankets
+I adore this thermos, completely my colours and bold patterns can't wait for summer to set it up outside, on crochet blankets alongside our afternoon tea

 very retro indeed